Seahawks to offer autism sensory room this season at CenturyLink Field

 The room is a further step to making those with autism and other sensory issues feel comfortable at games, Schneider said.

-“We wanted to be inclusive,’’ Schneider said.
+“We wanted to be inclusive,’’ Traci Schneider said.
 “We wanted to be a stadium where our fans felt welcome and give them a space and an opportunity if they were getting overwhelmed — we all know CenturyLink Field is very loud and very high sensory – so just give them a space to have that moment to come back down so they can rejoin our gameday and be part of it.’’

 The room is located at Southwest guest services and is further described as “a safe and calming environment” for fans with autism, PTSD and other sensory challenges.
 It will be open for all stadium events.